christopherdiamana/nlp/Catch-up_2/README.md

-# Introduction to Natural Language Processing Catch-up 1
+# Introduction to Natural Language Processing Catch-up 2

-In this small project, I code a sentiment classifier using the naive Bayes methods and compare it with the FastText library.
+In this small project, I code a sentiment classifier using the HuggingFace transformers library to fine-tune a pre-trained transformer on the old IMDB dataset.

 ## The Notebooks